eflautt/ga-data-science/templates/template-lesson-readme.md

 > - [ ] What should students do to review or prepare for the next lesson?
 >
 > #### *How to Use This Template*
-> * Objectives: We normally see ~3 objectives for this length of lesson, but you should adapt based on the topic / context.
-> * Static Components: All courses should reserve 5 min for Opening and at least 5 min for Conclusion (review).
+> * Static Components: Reserve 5 min for Opening, 5 unscheduled "buffer" mins, & at least 5 min for Conclusion (review).
 > * Modular Components: The units of instruction are: Intro, Demo, Guided-Practice, & Independent-Practice.
 These can be cycled or intermixed in various orders, depending on the topic / content.